Mastering Bulk Bag Unloading: Challenges and Solutions

 What Is a Bulk Bag Unloader?

-- A frame to support the bulk bag.
+• A frame to hold the bag securely

-- Flow aids such as vibrators or massage paddles to prevent clogging.
+• Flow aids like vibrators or massage paddles to prevent clogging

 1. Material Flow Problems